marco-buratto/lampone-pi/README.md

 **\
 \
-Live build: create a ISO for a generic live Debian arm64 system**
+Live build: create the Lampone Pi live arm64 ISO**

 Live-building is now trivial; on the qemu system: